Corporate Resolution Template, Free Download 2026

 When do you need a corporate resolution?

 A corporate resolution is needed whenever the corporation takes a significant action that requires formal board or shareholder authorization.
-Common situations include opening or closing bank accounts (banking resolution), authorizing officers to sign contracts or checks above a certain amount, issuing or transferring stock, approving officer compensation and bonuses, entering into loans or lines of credit, purchasing or selling real property, amending bylaws, and declaring dividends.
+Common situations include opening or closing bank accounts (banking resolution), authorizing officers to sign contracts or checks above a certain amount, issuing or transferring stock certificate template, approving officer compensation and bonuses, entering into loans or lines of credit, purchasing or selling real property, amending bylaws, and declaring dividends.
 Banks are the most frequent requestors of certified resolutions because they need documented proof of who is authorized to conduct transactions on the corporate account.

 Who can pass a corporate resolution?